nikolaieniware/Arduino-Dragino-v1.4-LoRaWAN-DHT11-Sketch/README.md

 # Arduino-dragino-v1.4-BG-sketch
-Sketch for Adruino UNO and lorawan Shield  v1.4 + DHT11 sensor for temperature and humidity.
+Sketch for Adruino UNO plut lorawan Shield Dragino v1.4 + DHT11 sensor for temperature and humidity.
+Also added flow for Node-Red to visualise the value of temperature and humidity.
+Via MQTT the value is safe in Influxdb database for easier visualisation in Grafana.
+Authentication metod is ABP for this example.(Not test the OTAA yet).